 We met at the park and ride at 7:30 and drove to Georgetown, Colorado.
 From here you start towards Guenella Pass, but only drive a few miles before taking a four-wheel-drive road up Leavenworth Creek towards Argentine Pass.
 We drove for approximately six miles a short distance past the Waldorf Mine.
 We started hiking west to the ridge below Point 13484.
 From here we simply followed the ridge to the summit of Mount Edwards, a Colorado Centennial Peak.

 After seeing a mountain goat and taking a quick break, we retraced our steps back to Argentine Pass and then continued south/southwest on the ridge to the summit of Argentine Peak.
 The entire day was breezy with occasional gusts.
 It was somewhat annoying, but generally tolerable.
 We took another quick break on top before dropping east towards Mount Wilcox, which would be our final summit of the day.
 After making the summit of Mount Wilcox, we drank and ate knowing it was all downhill for the rest of the day.

 Once again, we retraced our steps to the saddle between Argentine Peak and Mount Wilcox before finding a game trail that would take us to a road and back to the trailhead.
 Although we were tired, it was an overall great day to be in the mountains with old friends.
-We caught up on what everyone was up to, and I learned Dan and Carrie are planning on moving to Colorado from Idaho!
-It ended up being a nine hour car-to-car day.
+We caught up on what everyone was up to, and it ended up being a nine hour car-to-car day.